anirudh-eka/anirudh-eka.github.io/_posts/2014-01-21-mansions-are-prisons.md

 tags: haiku
 share: shout
 suggested_tweet:
-  text: "Dont sell yourself, give/ yourself, If you cost nothing/Then are you not free?"
+  text: "Dont sell yourself, give/yourself, If you cost nothing/Then are you not free?"
   hashtags: ['haiku', 'PoetProgrammer']
 ---